 This is probably one of the biggest misconceptions about rolling forecasts.
 Since they’re updated monthly or quarterly, the assumption is that you’ll need to spend hours on data entry.

 That might be true if you’re spreadsheets.
-However, if you’re using a tool like Finmark, creating a rolling forecast is very simple and most of the work is done for you.
+However, if you’re using a tool like Finmark from BILL, creating a rolling forecast is very simple and most of the work is done for you.

 I’m not going to give you a whole sales pitch, but if you’re looking for a tool to make financial planning and forecasting easier, click here.

 Here’s how to create a rolling forecast for your business: